-8. Plan monitoring and delivery
+8. Plan Monitoring and Delivery

-Monitoring and review
+Monitoring and Review

 - 8.1.
 The Neighbourhood Plan sets out the vision, policies and action plan to facilitate sustainable growth within the Plan Area. - 8.2.
-The Plan is a long-term planning document which will be implemented in the period 2019 2031, primarily through decisions on planning applications.
+The Plan is a long-term planning document which will be implemented in the period 2020 2031, primarily through decisions on planning applications.
 The Neighbourhood Plan Team wants to ensure that the Plan is actively managed over this period.
 To this end The Histon and Impington Neighbourhood Plan Monitoring Group will be set up to monitor the impact of the Neighbourhood Plan Policies and the progress of projects. - 8.3.
 The Neighbourhood Plan has been developed to plan for sustainable growth for a period of up to 15 years.
-The Plan will be reviewed periodically to ensure that it takes into account possible changes in national planning policy and changes to the policies in the South Cambridgeshire Local Plan.
+The Plan will be reviewed periodically to ensure that it takes into account possible changes in national planning policy and changes to the policies in the South Cambridgeshire Local Plan and the emerging Greater Cambridge Local Plan (which is being prepared jointly by South Cambridgeshire District and Cambridge City Councils).
 A formal review process will be undertaken at a maximum of 5 years to ensure that the plan is still current.
 The formal reviews are therefore expected to take place in 2024 and 2029. - 8.4.
 At each Annual Parish Council Meeting, after the Neighbourhood Plan's adoption, a report will be produced that outlines the Plan's progress, details any prevailing issues, and sets out the implementation actions and anticipated impact of the Plan for the coming year. - 8.5.
 The List of Interesting Buildings will be revisited annually, following the process identified with reference to Policy HIM02.